glensc/raspberry-pi-plex-media-player/README.md

 It's recommended to use BuildKit to speed up and run jobs in parallel.

-The build output is placed to directory `out`.
+The build output in form of tar file is placed to directory `out`.

 ```shell
 export DOCKER_BUILDKIT=1